Mayor says police presence increased at places of worship after WSJ opinion piece declared his city ‘America’s Jihad capital’ | KRDO

 “Those who support the genocide and ethnic cleansing in Gaza are now resorting to smear tactics to prevent Americans from learning the truth about the far-right Israeli government’s brutal actions targeting the Palestinian people,” Walid said in a statement.

-CNN has also reached out to Dearborn police and the WSJ for comment.
+CNN has reached out to Dearborn police and the WSJ for comment.

 In a statement to CNN, Mayor Hammoud said Saturday, “In response to an Islamophobic, Anti-Arab, and blatantly racist opinion piece published by the Wall Street Journal today, we have increased the presence of law enforcement throughout Dearborn.
 Dearborn Police continue to monitor social media for threats.”